n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ## Updates
 I will check back here regularly and post updates when needed and when I have new ideas.
 You can check if there are updates to the script at the top of the page.
-You should see a "update swamp_reconnect.py" with the most recent update time under commit.
+You should see a `Update swamp_reconnect.py` with the most recent update time under Commit.
 Once I feel the script is optimized well, I may create a release version with binaries/executable so it is easier to run.
-Unti then, please use the scripts and instructions above.
+Until then, please use the scripts and instructions above.